jmezach/jmezach/README.md

 ### Hi there 👋

+My name is Jonathan Mezach and I'm a Solution Architect @ [R&R WFM](https://github.com/rr-wfm/).
+I'm continously working on improving our Software as a Service application for our customers.
+That application is built on the [.NET Platform](https://github.com/dotnet/)

 <!--
 **jmezach/jmezach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.